Azure/aoai-apim/README.md

 PTUs are purchased as a monthly commitment with an auto-renewal option, which reserves AOAI capacity against an Azure subscription, in a specific Azure region.

-Throughput is highly dependent on your scenario, and will be affected by a few items including number and ratio of prompt and generation tokens, number of simultaneous requests, however here is a table defining
+Throughput is highly dependent on your scenario, and will be affected by a few items including number and ratio of prompt and generation tokens, number of simultaneous requests, however here is a table describing approximate TPMs expected in relation to PTUs, per model.
 ![image](https://github.com/Azure/aoai-apim/assets/9942991/de2a6f26-e6ae-4fb3-a55a-410ac207d916)

+## LImits
-As organizations scale using Azure OpenAI, they may see rate limit on how fast tokens are processed, in their prompt+completion.
-There is a limit to how much text (prompts) can be sent due to the token limits  for each model that can be consumed in a single request+response from Azure OpenAI Service.
-It is important to note the overall size of tokens used include BOTH the prompt (text sent to the AOAI model) PLUS the return completion (response back from the model), and also this token size and limt varies for each different AOIA model type.
+As organizations scale using Azure OpenAI, they will rate **limits** on how fast tokens are processed, in the prompt+completion.
+There is a limit to how much text prompts can be sent due to these token limits for each model that can be consumed in a single request+response.
+It is important to note the overall size of tokens for rate limiing include BOTH the prompt (text sent to the AOAI model) size PLUS the return completion (response back from the model) size, and also this token limt varies for each different AOIA model type.
 For example,  with a quota of 240,000 TPM for GPT-35-Turbo in Azure East US region, you can have a single deployment of 240K TPM, 2 deployments of 120K TPM each, or any number of deployments in one or multiple deployments as long as the TPMs add up to 240K (or less) total in that region.
 As our customers are scaling, they can add an additional Azure OpenAI account in the same region, as described here: https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal